The Sacred Valley Peru Travel

 One of our favorite archeological gems of Sacred Valley was Pisac Ruins.

-The Inca ruins lie atop a hill above Pisac Town not only at one place, but parts of those ruins are scattered over the hill.
+The Inca ruins lie atop a hill above Pisac Town not only in one place, but parts of those ruins are scattered over the hill.
 Because of the atop position the main purpose of Pisac Ruins was to protect Cusco from possible attacks.

 There is a road leading directly to the archeological site’s entrance, so you can either take a tour from Cusco (tours usually combine several sites including Pisac and cost around $25 when booked in Cusco), take a taxi from Cusco, or arrive by minivan to Pisac and here take a cab to the gate.